jstremme/seafood-homer/_posts/2020-05-22-running-beneath-the-moon.md

 ---
 layout: post
-title:  "Running Beneath the Moon"
+title:  Running Beneath the Moon
 date:   2020-05-22 02:30:00
-categories: Poetry
+categories: poetry
 ---

 When the moon rises over the flood lamps on the empty playground,